-Virus in Italy affects Olympic meetings, soccer games
+Italian soccer could be played without fans because of virus

 “There’s more than just soccer in Italy.
 It’s an issue that regards all sports.”

-Four Serie A games scheduled for the previous round on Sunday were postponed, including Inter Milan’s game against Sampdoria at the San Siro Stadium.
+Four Serie A games scheduled for the previous round on Sunday were postponed, including Inter Milan’s game against Sampdoria at San Siro Stadium.

-There are also concerns over Inter’s Europa League match against Ludogorets, with the second leg scheduled for Thursday in Milan.
-The Bulgarian side has written to UEFA to request more information about the situation.
+Also Monday, the first board meeting for the Milan-Cortina Olympics was changed to a video conference instead of being held in Milan.
+Members of the newly created board of directors for the 2026 Games called in from their respective offices in the Lombardy and Veneto regions, the areas hardest hit by the virus, the Italian Olympic Committee said.

 Juventus, which is based in Turin, is scheduled to host Inter next Sunday in the return of former coach Antonio Conte.
 Other games scheduled for northern Italy next weekend include Udinese-Fiorentina on Saturday and AC Milan-Genoa on Sunday.

+Lyon was in contact with UEFA and French authorities over concern about the 2,500-3,000 Juventus fans traveling over the border to a Champions League game in the French city on Wednesday.

+Juventus shares fell 11% on the Milan stock exchange in early trading on Monday, forcing a suspension in trading.
+Juventus also announced its museum at the Allianz Stadium would remain closed through Saturday.
+Stadium tours also were suspended.

-Italian Olympic Committee president Giovanni Malagò said Sunday that playing games behind closed doors was “problematic.”
+Italian Olympic Committee president Giovanni Malagò said Sunday playing games behind closed doors was “problematic.”
 However, it may be the only solution for now.

 With fewer concerns in southern Italy, Napoli’s Champions League match against Barcelona on Tuesday was slated to be played as planned.

+Serie C canceled all games in its A and B leagues, which have teams in the north.
+Volleyball and rugby games were also suspended nationwide through next weekend.

+Civil protection officials said more than 200 people had tested positive for the virus in Italy and five people had died, including two elderly men in northern Lombardy.
+It is the highest number of cases outside Asia, and underscores the limits of Italy’s prevention protocols, which are the most stringent in Europe.

-At least 190 people in Italy’s north have tested positive for the virus and four people have died, including an 84-year-old man who died overnight in Bergamo.
-But officials still haven’t pinpointed the origin of the contagion, which by Monday had spread to more than a half-dozen regions and prompted Austria to temporarily halt rail traffic across its border with Italy.
+Officials still hadn’t pinpointed the origin of Italy’s outbreak and were struggling to contain the number of cases, which by Monday had spread to a half-dozen regions and prompted Austria to temporarily halt rail traffic across its border with Italy.

-While Italian authorities closed schools, theater performances and even Venice’s famed Carnival, they also sought to calm fears by noting the virus’ low mortality rate compared to the seasonal flu.
-The four people who died were elderly and two of them had other serious ailments.
+In South Korea, local soccer authorities indefinitely postponed the start of the 2020 season.
+The K League made the announcement after an emergency meeting in Seoul as the country grapples with the outbreak.
+The number of reported cases in South Korea reached 763 on Monday, including seven deaths.
+Mainland China has reported 2,592 deaths among 77,150 cases.

+Also in Asia, the Japanese hockey federation canceled its national women’s team’s games against North America’s top players because of the virus.

 The Italian Winter Sports Federation suspended all of its events throughout the country for an entire week, although it said that “for now” next weekend’s World Cup ski races in La Thuile in the Valle d’Aosta region were still to go ahead.
 Those races are operated by the International Ski Federation, which has already canceled races this season in China that were slated to test the course for the 2022 Beijing Games.